mrdjtools/AttributeTagger/README.md

 2. Click "Create an App" and fill in the required information.
 3. Once your app is created, you'll see the client ID and client secret in the app's dashboard.

+# How to edit the code to change the "default folder"

+Open the main.py file in a code editor like VSC
+Find the line default_folder = "/Users/Music/music-library" and replace the path with the path to your desired default folder.
+Save the file.

 ## Usage